Lewandowski has now scored against all 18 Bundesliga clubs as he equals his best-ever tally | Goal.com

 The prolific Pole also reached another notable goal mark on his latest outing, as he matched his personal best return for a single campaign.

-Bayern were always in full control against Dusseldorf, with an own goal from Mathias Jorgensen 15 minutes in seeing the floodgates open.
+Bayern were always in full control against Dusseldorf, with an own goal from Mathias Jorgensen 15 minutes in opening the scoring for the league leaders.

-Benjamin Pavard also got in on the act inside the opening half-an-four before Lewandowski took over.
+Benjamin Pavard also got in on the act inside the opening half-hour before Lewandowski took over.

 His first of the game arrived two minutes before half-time, and his second five minutes after the interval.